writememe/blog.danielteycheney.com/content/posts/makefiles-with-gcp.md

 ### What is possible from the Cloud Shell?

-Suprisingly, quite a lot.
+Surprisingly, quite a lot.
 From within the Cloud Shell, you can perform some common development and automation tasks such as:

 - Clone a repository using git, make changes and push changes back to the master branch
 - Make directories/files to organise work from within your cloud shell